johndmccrory/PageBlockOpenseadragon/README.md

-# PageBlockIframe (module for Omeka-S)
+# PageBlockOpenseadragon (module for Omeka-S)

-This module provides an IFrame page block for Omeka-S.
+This module provides an Openseadragon hero page block for Omeka-S.

 ## Requirements